syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ## Column Type

-Column type can be specified using the `Columns.Type` property.
+Column type can be specified using the `GanttColumn.Type` property.
 It specifies the type of data the column binds.

-If the `format` is defined for a column, the column uses `type` to select the appropriate format option number or date.
+If the `GanttColumn.Format` is defined for a column, the column uses `GanttColumn.Type` to select the appropriate format option number or date.

 Gantt column supports the following types: